SMTG-Bham/ThermoParser/README.md

   4. *Save*:
      Use `plt.savefig` or equivalent to produce the figure.

-As it is simply a scripting code, each option can be substituted with bespoke code (i.e. using `plt.subplots` or `ax.scatter`); but these can still be supplemented with helper functions, such as default labels in `tp.settings` or colourmap generators in `tp.plot.colour`.
+As ThermoPlotter is simply a scripting code, each option can be substituted with bespoke code (i.e. using `plt.subplots` or `ax.scatter`); but these can still be supplemented with helper functions, such as default labels in `tp.settings` or colourmap generators in `tp.plot.colour`.
-Adding options is inteded to be straightforward, for example adding a new axes layout should be as simple as copying another function in `tp.plt.axes` and altering the numbers; and adding support for a new code should only require adding a function in the `tp.data.load` module.

 Currently supported codes are: